bayareahomelander/Portfolio-Website/README.md

 This is a fully-functional, interactive personal portfolio website.
 The frontend is built using HTML, CSS and JavaScript; contains a multitude of features such as embedded external links, animation (jQuery), responsive media (layouts automatically adjust as the window resizes).
 Below are screenshots of some of the features.

+**2022-11-24: Added hyperlink to title 'Projects', which user will be redirected to the projects subpage - a new .html webpage that contains more detailed information on some selected projects; page inherits main page's design pattern.**

 **2022-11-21: Added darkmode: website will now automatically change its tone to match system settings; added different wallpapers and changed button colors accordingly; fixed the bug where the menu won't disapper when the options are clicked.**

 **2022-11-10: Added shawdow effect for buttons and cards; no longer blends into background color; popup prompts with phone number and email address will now show up when corresponding icons are clicked.**